7 weeks in Asia for bachelor’s students

 The registration criteria are available at the NAHSS website.
 Applications are encouraged from second- or third-year students (Dutch speaking) with an excellent track record, demonstrated by means of an honours programme, high grades or extracurricular activities.
 Participants pay a fee of €1,150; the NAHSS then organises the flights to and from the locations in Asia, the seven-week stay, and the summer schools, buddy programme, project supervision, and company visits and training sessions.

 What is the NAHSS?

-The NAHSS is a collaboration between all Dutch universities, six ministries and over 20 Dutch and Chinese multinationals.
+The NAHSS is a collaboration between all Dutch universities, four ministries and 13 Dutch and Chinese multinationals.
 The objective is to strengthen links between the Netherlands and Asia.
-Every year the NAHSS offers 100 excellent students from all disciplines and universities the chance to travel to Beijing, Chengdu, Hong Kong or Taipei, where they follow a summer school at a top university, visit interesting companies and work on a project for a leading multinational.
+Every year the NAHSS offers 100 excellent students from all disciplines and universities the chance to travel to Beijing, Chengdu of Shenzhen, where they follow a summer school at a top university, visit interesting companies and work on a project for a leading multinational.
 The programme concludes with the NAHSS business week in Shanghai.